 “We weren’t prepared for the squeaking of suffocating,” he remembers.
 “You could hear her trying to get air in; it was unsettling.”

 Emerson Rose Oliveri was born on Dec.
-3, 2007, with a left-sided congenital diaphragmatic hernia (CDH), a defect that occurs when the diaphragm doesn’t close, creating an opening that allows abdominal organs to migrate into the chest and restrict lung development — an opening that needs surgical repair.
+3, 2007, with a left-sided congenital diaphragmatic hernia (CDH).
+CDH occurs when the diaphragm doesn’t close in utero, creating an opening that allows abdominal organs to migrate into the chest and restrict lung development — an opening that needs surgical repair.
 Infants with CDH are remarkably fragile and can suffer multiple complications.

 "The baby with congenital diaphragmatic hernia needs expert multidisciplinary care from the first moment,” says surgeon Holly L. Hedrick, MD, of the Center for Fetal Diagnosis and Treatment (CFDT), whose clinical specialty is caring for CDH babies.
 “It’s one of the most challenging diagnoses we handle.”